 Sara has not beaten Li Qian in 10 meetings but after losing the first set she recovers from 7-3 down to level at 10-10 before the World champion edges the set 14-12 and then closes out the match in the third.
 Sara is encouraged by her performance and, having been up at 04:00 for the past three days looks forward to a lie-in before the team event starts on Wednesday.

-Meanwhile Kim, having lost the first set 13-11, produces some great play to take the second 11-5 and raises our hopes that he can make it through to fight for a medal.
-Sadly for him he falls just short – Lian takes the next two close sets and Kim is out of the singles but he can be really proud of how he has played and he too will be back on Wednesday in the team event with Ash.
+Meanwhile, Kim has lost the first set 13-11, produces some great play to take the second 11-5 and raises our hopes that he can make it through to fight for a medal.
+Sadly for him, he falls just short – Lian takes the next two close sets and Kim is out of the singles but he can be really proud of how he has played and he too will be back on Wednesday in the team event with Ash.

 Will’s semi-final is due to start at 11:00 and the atmosphere in the hall is building because the new hero of Brazil – Israel Stroh – will be competing in the other men’s class 7 semi-final against Yan Shuo from China.